caiyuqing/Open-DPSM/tmp/readme.md

 - The toolbox will automatically model all the movies together under one participant's folder.
 If you don't want to model all the movies, just remove the files from the participant folder.

+- IMPORTANT: Don't use the same data folder for different sets of parameters (e.g., map type, number of weights, etc) in the toolbox.

 **Eye-tracking data**

    - Load a .csv file with four columns, in the **_exact order_** of: